TIPS ON HOW TO STAY SAFE IN COLLEGE

 Be cautious at night

 There are studies that show that many cases of sexual assault and other crimes often happen at night.
 Even though you do not have to be scared of getting attacked in every corner you visit, be careful of your movement at night.
 Avoid things like walking alone in dark alleys.
 Instead of remaining in class or library late in the night trying to complete your assignment, you can make use of an essay writing company.
+This way you will protect yourself and get a good grade.

 Lock up your items